teo-cozma/Craftsmen-on-the-web/README.md

                     - Content (or body ?
 Whichever makes things **less** confusing)
                 - Database + API :
                     - posts/all
-                    - posts/user
-                        - GET
+                    - posts/user -> GET
-                    - posts/user/create
-                        - POST
+                    - posts/user/create -> POST
-                    - posts/user/:id/edit
-                        - POST, DELETE, PATCH
+                    - posts/user/:id/edit -> POST, DELETE, PATCH
-                    - posts/user/:id
-                        - GET
+                    - posts/user/:id -> GET
             - Comments
-                - ***Comments schema***
-                    - Alias/name (find a way to automatically include this once the comment is submitted !!!)
-                    - Date (same principle)
+                - ***Comments schema*** = Alias/name (find a way to automatically include this once the comment is submitted !!!) ; Date (same principle) ; Content.
-                    - Content
                 - Displayed in most recent post (-1)
-                    - API : comments/all
+                    - API : comments/all -> GET
-                        - GET
-                - Small form :
+                - Small form : Content + Send button
-                    - Content
-                    - Send button
                 - All comments made by one user that only they can access, modify, delete (CRUD application here)
                     - API :
-                        - comments/user
-                            - GET
+                        - comments/user -> GET
-                        - comments/user/create
-                            - POST
+                        - comments/user/create -> POST
-                        - comments/user/:id/edit
-                            - POST, DELETE, PATCH
+                        - comments/user/:id/edit -> POST, DELETE, PATCH
-                        - comments/user/:id
-                            - GET
+                        - comments/user/:id -> GET
                     - Idea : if(pseudo = user.pseudo) || (name = user.firstname) { display the edit/delete button on the respective comments } else { only display the comment, with no edit/delete button.}

-            - Navbar :
-                - Added buttons for profile page (can be edited)
-                - Logout (end session)
-                - Searchbar for a particular craftsman or article ?
+            - Navbar : Added buttons for profile page (can be edited) ; Logout (end session) ; Searchbar for a particular craftsman or article ?

         - Profile page :
             - Profile displayed + button to go to an edit page
             - Profile edit page, forms :
                 - Modify basic information (see ***User schema***)
-                    - API :
+                    - API : user/edit-info
-                        - user/edit-info
                         - PATCH (update)
                         - GET
                 - Modify profile information (see ***Profile schema***)
-                    - API :
+                    - API : user/edit-profile
-                        - user/edit-profile
                         - PATCH (update)
                         - GET

 *How to use each technology ?*
 It looks like Laravel can be used as a Fullstack framework, or just serve the API backend.
 In the case of fullstack, the frontend will then be rendered with Blade templates (similar to EJS templates).
 In the latter case, the API backend can simply provide authentication and data storage/retrieval.
 Separate documentation exists for each scenario.